processmining-in-logistics/psm/docs/user-manual.md

    * interactively selecting particular cases of the process to analyze
    * filtering of process steps to analyze
    * advanced features to aggregate and order data in a particular way
+1. **Encoding and exporting** Performance Spectrum-based features into a training and test sets

 ## Importing Event Logs into Performance Spectrum